-Being a homemaker is hard, that's why I put together a FREE Homemakers Starter Kit to help you become more organized.
+Being a homemaker is hard, that’s why I put together a FREE Homemakers Starter Kit to help you.
 You can download that below.

-Now I'm not saying starting a mom group but having some moms (or dads) in your social circle that you can count on when you might be running late from a meeting, appointment, or if you're just home with the flu.
+Now I’m not saying starting a mom group.
+Having some moms (or dads) in your social circle that you can count is great.
+If you’re running late from a meeting or an appointment.
+There’s someone you can count on.